Rensing-Lab/TAPscan-v4-website/README.md

      ```
    - To run this importer with different data, simply replace the files mentioned above with your own.

-3. To upload more data later, or first create an admin user
+3. To upload more data later, first create an admin user
    - navigate to `http://0.0.0.0:8000/register`
    - create an admin account
-   - **Note:** only one admin account can be made, so make sure to remember your credentials!
+   - **Note:** only one account can be made, so make sure to remember your credentials!

-4. Upload data via the Admin panel on the website.
+4. Now there is an "Admin" section at the top of the page
+   - Here you can view (and edit) existing data
-   - In the top bar, go to *Admin -> Data Upload*, and follow the instructions
+   - Or upload additional data files under *Admin -> Data Upload*

 **TIP:** The data upload step can be combined with the first configuration step by using the command `make configure-and-import`